codingbbq/codingbbq.github.io/_posts/2019-04-11-The-art-of-Money-Getting.markdown

 > The old Quaker said to his farmer son, “John, never get trusted; but if thee gets trusted for anything, let it be for ‘manure,’ because that will help thee pay it back again.”
 {: .bg-light .blockquote .text-right .p-4}

-Mr. Beecher advised yound man to get in debt if they could in the purchase of a land.
+Mr. Beecher advised young man to get in debt if they could in the purchase of a land.
 “If a young man,” he says, “will only get in debt for some land and then get married, these two things will keep him straight, or nothing will.”

-> Money is in some respects like fire, it is an excellent servent but a terrible master.
+> Money is in some respects like fire, it is an excellent servant but a terrible master.
 {: .bg-light .blockquote .text-right .p-4}

 When you have it mastering you; when interest is constantly piling up against you, it will keep you down in the worst kind of slavery.
 But let money work for you, and you have the most devoted servant in the world.

 Do not let it work against you; if you do there is no chance for success in life so far as money is concerned.

-#### Perservere
+#### Persevere

 When a man is in right path, he must persevere.
 How many have almost reached the goal of their ambition, but, losing faith in themselves, have relaxed their energies, and the golden prize has been lost forever.
 If you hesitate, some bolder hand will stretch out before you and get the prize.
-Remember the proverb of Solomon: “He becometh poor that dealeth with a slack hand; but the hand of the diligent maketh rich.”
+Remember the proverb of Solomon: “He becometh poor that dealt with a slack hand; but the hand of the diligent makes rich.”

 #### Whatever you do, do it with all your might.